rspamd/rspamd/doc/tutorials/migrate_sa.md

 ## Why migrate to Rspamd

-rspamd runs **significantly faster** than SpamAssassin while providing approximately the same quality of filtering.
+Rspamd runs **significantly faster** than SpamAssassin while providing approximately the same quality of filtering.
 However, if you don't care about the performance and resource consumption of your spam filtering engine you might still find Rspamd useful because it has a simple but powerful web management system (WebUI).

 On the other hand, if you have a lot of custom rules, or you use Pyzor/Razor/DCC, or you have some commercial 3rd party products that depend on SpamAssassin then you may not want to migrate.

 In short: Rspamd is for **speed**!

-## What about dspam/spamoracle...?
+## What about DSPAM/SpamOracle…?

 You could also move from these projects to Rspamd.
 You should bear in mind, however, that Rspamd and SA are multi-factor spam filtering systems that use three main approaches to filter messages: